aswna/Environment/README.md

 Following troubles are obsolete, since my way of use has changed.

 ### Alt-Left/Alt-Right do not switch between GNU screen windows using from PuTTY ###
-Use default PuTTY config options, except for Terminal->Features->Disable application cursor keys mode.
+Use default PuTTY config options, except for Terminal -> Features -> Disable application cursor keys mode.
 Its default setting is off, and it must be turned on.

 ### Vim key bindings do not work as expected using from PuTTY ###